Bernardo-MG/docs-maven-skin/src/site/markdown/metadata.md

 # Metadata

-The Skin includes some metadata blocks in each of the pages, allowing it to be shared and automatically identified.
-The information used for these blocks is contained in the POM and also configured in the [metadata elements of the site.xml][site-xml-metadata].
+Some metadata blocks will be added to each page.
+The information used for these blocks is taken from the POM, but also configured in the [metadata elements of the site.xml][site-xml-metadata].

-## General Metadata
+## Site Description Metadata

-Some general metadata is added to the header of each page, creating a block like this:
+This will be added to each page:

 ```html
 <!-- Metadata -->